 Stalking is ugly behavior.
 By intent, it inflicts fear of violence upon another person or persons.
 And frequently it is a prelude to actual violence.
 Yet in a number of states, such behavior is protected under law if it can be justified as promoting one’s interests in a labor dispute.
 Pennsylvania, to its credit, is no longer on that list.
 Last Thursday, November 5, Democratic Governor Tom Wolf signed a bill into law repealing a loophole that had given unions the right to stalk, harass and even use a “weapon of mass destruction” as an organizing tool.
 The new law, in the works for more than two years, applies to employers and unions alike.
 Yet on a practical level, its main intent is to discourage union terror at nonunion work sites.
 Predictably, the Pennsylvania chapter of the AFL-CIO opposes the measure.

 Back in February 2013 and again in February 2014… Read More ➡

-On July 28, Helen Genal, former financial secretary-treasurer of the United Auto Workers’ Fox Valley Area Community Action Program, was charged in U.S. District Court for the Eastern District of Wisconsin with one count of embezzling $29,968 in funds from the Oshkosh-based labor organization and one count of making a materially false statement.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 8, Dawn Colley, former employee of United Steelworkers Local 8-719, was charged in a three-count indictment in U.S. District Court for the Eastern District of Kentucky for embezzling $7,201 in funds from the Ashland, Ky. union.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡